LanderMalta/maxipago-gateway-sdk/README.md

  npm install
 ```
 ##### Testing
-- Make a copy of `.env-example` file and rename it to `.env`
+- Make a copy of `.env-example` file and rename it to `.env`.
-- Fill in your test MaxiPago settings the `.env` file
+- Fill in your test MaxiPago settings in `.env` file.
 - Run the tests with:

 ```node
  npm run test
 ```

-> :warning:  Warning, the tests make real calls to testapi.maxipago.net with fake data.
-Be sure you have internet connection, be patient with timeout and be careful with your MaxiPago settings!
+> :warning:  Warning, Running tests will make real requests to [testapi.maxipago.net](testapi.maxipago.net) with fake data.
+Be sure you have internet connection and be patient with timeout. **Be careful with your MaxiPago settings!**

 ## <a name="issue"></a> Found a Bug?